Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. To evaluate the improved efficiency of a Modal app over a WIMP app.
 In this case the task is navigating a 9000 line codebase.
 2. If you want to evaluate Modal for your app's GUI.
+3. If you are already a wxWidgets developer.
+The process is relatively brief in this case
+and this toolkit gives you a GUI design alternative to WIMP
+that you can start using right away.

 The ModalWX app is a Modal-GUI based navigation tool for Modal source code.
 A future version will be a standalone IDE.